 "I'm better able to recognize that how I act when I'm in trauma mode is not indicative of who I am.
 That feels really powerful since I had a tough few months that I was blaming myself for afterwards - when in reality I was just trying to seek safety.
 Now, I know I can create safety for myself in a lot of ways." - Lan Y.

 What is the schedule for this online course?

 How do the other collective care components work, like the Check-In Buddy and Communal Resources?

 How much of a time commitment is this course?

-What happens if I can't make the Wednesday live sessions?
+What happens if I can't make the Monday live sessions and pod sessions?

 How much does this online course cost?

 Is this for only BIPOC in the USA?